mrees791/lab-linked-list/README.md

   <h3 align="center">Linked List Lab</h3>

   <p align="center">
-    A utility application for UNIX based systems.
+    A utility application for Linux systems.
 Provides a struct and functions for creating a linked list.
   </p>
 </p>